 Just Go Back to Diet?

-Mira highlighted that while supplements are only complementary to a healthy diet, people may struggle to get their full nutrition from wholesome foods.
-That’s because the practices of industrial agriculture have resulted in nutrient deficient fruits, vegetables, and grains.
+Mira Calton said that while supplements are only complementary to a healthy diet, people may struggle to get their full nutrition from wholesome foods.
+That’s because the practices of industrial agriculture have resulted in nutrient-deficient fruits, vegetables, and grains.
 Even livestock has been affected.

-Emeritus professor Bonnie Kaplan from the University of Calgary and a nutritional researcher added that there is currently no way of verifying what the optimum level people should take for their nutrients is; some do well on inadequate intakes of vitamins, and some may need more.
+Emeritus professor Bonnie Kaplan, a nutritional researcher from the University of Calgary, noted that there’s currently no way of verifying what the optimum level people should take for their nutrients is; some do well on inadequate intakes of vitamins, and some may need more.

-Sally Fallon Morrell, author of Nourishing Traditions and president of the Weston A. Price Foundation, is hoping that supplementation will not become a necessity.
+Sally Fallon Morrell, author of Nourishing Traditions and president of the Weston A. Price Foundation, is hoping that supplementation won’t become a necessity.

-Fallon Morrell owns a dairy farm with her husband and does not use any herbicides, pesticides, or synthetic fertilizers on her farm.
+Fallon Morrell owns a dairy farm with her husband and doesn’t use any herbicides, pesticides, or synthetic fertilizers on her farm.
 She encourages those who are capable to seek out organic wholesome food, which is usually grown in more nutritious soil.